Most Common Munchkin Cat Health Problems

 4. Lambkin cat

-Like the Skookum, the cute furry Lambkin is still considered an experimental breed and not recognized by any major cat organizations.
-They’re produced from a Munchkin and a Selkirk Rex, and the little tyke has an anecdotally explosive personality.
+Like the Skookum, the adorable Lambkin is still considered an experimental breed and hasn’t been officially recognized by any major cat associations.
+It’s a mix of a Munchkin and a Selkirk Rex, and despite its small size, it’s known for having a surprisingly big and lively personality.

 Cats With Short Legs